Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

-In Taggle, filters can be defined by interacting with the histograms in the data selection panel either by brushing a range in the case of numerical data (Figure~\ref{fig:aids} (b), \textit{people knowing they have HIV}) or by selecting categories that are to be removed from the table (Figure~\ref{fig:aids} (b), \textit{continent}).
+Filters can be defined by interacting with the histograms in the data selection panel either by brushing a range in the case of numerical data (Figure~\ref{fig:aids} (b), \textit{people knowing they have HIV}) or by selecting categories that are to be removed from the table (Figure~\ref{fig:aids} (b), \textit{continent}).
 Textual data can be filtered by string matching or by a regular expression.
 In addition, users can filter out items with missing values.

-Flexibly transforming how raw data is mapped to a visual element (see~\ref{req:transforming}) is important, for instance, to refine scale after filtering.
-For this purpose, Taggle uses the visual mapping editor introduced in LineUp~\cite{gratzl_lineup:_2013}, which offers a set of predefined data mapping functions such as inverse and logarithmic mapping, and a user interface for defining scales and mapping functions.
+As an alternative to setting filters in the data selection panel, users can open a filter dialog via the header of the columns.